wisetime-io/wisetime-sql-connector/README.md

 #### Selected Fields

-The `TAG_SQL` must select the relevant information as `id`, `tag_name`, `keyword`, `description` and `sync_marker`.
+The `TAG_SQL` must select the relevant information as `id`, `tag_name`, `additional_keyword`, `tag_description` and `sync_marker`.
 The connector expects these names in the result set.
 The connector uses `sync_marker` to remember what tags it has already upserted.
 The following table explains how each selected field is used by the connector.

 | Field | Explanation |
 --- | ---